Takamoto Katsuta: 2015–2016: Early years with Mäkinen

 At the start of his campaign with Mäkinen and Toyota, Katsuta would participate in selected rallies while practicing full-time in Finland, under Mäkinen's supervision.
 Katsuta's first rallies with Tommi Mäkinen Racing were in local Finnish and Latvian events, driving a Subaru Impreza WRX.
 Beginning in 2016, Katsuta would be rallying with a very experienced co-driver, Daniel Barritt.
-Katsuta experienced intermediate success in local Finnish rallies, before being supplied with a Ford Fiesta R5 for the Rally Estonia, his first major long-distance rally in FIA-homologated 4-wheel drive machinery.
+Katsuta experienced intermediate success in local Finnish rallies, before being supplied with a Ford Fiesta R5 for the Rally Estonia, his first major long-distance rally in FIA-homologated four-wheel drive machinery.
 This was also his first start in the European Rally Championship.
 He failed to finish the event after crashing in the second leg.
 Despite this, Mäkinen promoted Katsuta and Hiroki Arai to their first World Rally Championship start at Finland, rallying in the WRC-2 Class.
 Katsuta would finish 12th in class, sixteen minutes behind the class winner.

 2017: Full-time WRC program

 Beginning in 2017, Katsuta would be participating in a full-season World Rally Championship program in the WRC-2 category, alongside Hiroki Arai.
-Katsuta would also be rallying in local rallies outside of Finland.
+He would also be rallying in local rallies outside of Finland.
 He partnered Marko Salminen for this season.
 Successes for the two drivers were few and far between, but Katsuta would make a name for himself upon taking a class podium at the Rally Italia Sardegna.

 2018: Victory and increased support from Toyota

 Katsuta driving a Ford Fiesta R5 at 2018 Rally de Portugal.

 After his breakout onto the international scene in 2017, Katsuta would begin to enjoy more successes in 2018.
-He began with a 3rd-place overall finish at the Arctic Lapland Rally, one of the biggest local rallies in Finland.
+He began with a third-place overall finish at the Arctic Lapland Rally, one of the biggest local rallies in Finland.
 Then at the Rally Sweden, after winning 10 of the 19 special stages, Katsuta won the World Rally Championship-2 class, finishing 11th overall.
 He won by just 4.5 seconds from Škoda factory driver and then-reigning WRC-2 champion Pontus Tidemand.
 After this surprise success, Katsuta and team-mate Hiroki Arai continued to rally in the European WRC events, albeit without reaching the level of success achieved at Sweden.